MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMailFolderChildFolderMessageAttachment.md

 ## SYNOPSIS
 Use this API to add an attachment to a message.
 An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
-You can add an attachment to an existing message by posting to its attachments collection, or you can \nadd an attachment to a message that is being created and sent on the fly.
+You can add an attachment to an existing message by posting to its attachments collection, or you can\nadd an attachment to a message that is being created and sent on the fly.
 This operation limits the size of the attachment you can add to under 3 MB.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserMailFolderChildFolderMessageAttachment](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserMailFolderChildFolderMessageAttachment?view=graph-powershell-beta)

 ## SYNTAX